tarwn/lessthandot-hugo/blogs/content/posts/2012-12-04-triggers-what-to-do-what.md

 Some things that DML triggers are used for:

-  * Keeps your databases from having wrong data by doing checks that can&#8217;t be handled with constraints
+  * Keeps your databases from having wrong data by doing checks that can't be handled with constraints
-  * Filling in values that are not supplied and can&#8217;t be handled through default constraints since these don&#8217;t fire on updates
+  * Filling in values that are not supplied and can't be handled through default constraints since these don't fire on updates
   * Calculation summary values and updates the summary table with that value
   * Used as a mechanism to maintain an audit trail for DML statements